PlanSnapper

 FHA does not publish a specific minimum square footage number in its guidelines.
 What it does require is that the property meet the Minimum Property Standards (MPS) for habitability, which includes adequate living space.
 HUD Handbook 4000.1 requires that:

 In practice, most FHA lenders and AMCs apply informal minimums, commonly 400 square feet for a single-family home and 250 square feet for a studio or efficiency unit.
+See the full breakdown of FHA appraisal square footage requirements.
 These aren't codified in FHA guidelines; they reflect lender overlays and secondary market expectations.
 Some lenders go lower; some won't touch anything under 600 square feet.

 The appraiser must document any size concern explicitly.
 If a property is notably small, comment on its marketability in the neighborhood context: Are there comparable sales of similar-sized properties?
 How does the market view this property type?